Instructors & Club Leaders

 Jodi Guerra loves teaching and watching others grow.
 She graduated in 1988 from the University of Houston magna cum laude with a B.A. in Classical Studies.
 (For those who are wondering, that is a major which focuses on ancient Greek and Roman literature, philosophy, culture, language and history.)
 She also has a Professional Certificate in Health Care Management from Trinity University in San Antonio, Texas.

 Jodi has taught and tutored children of all ages from early childhood through high school in public, private, and home schools.
 Since 1999 she has taught homeschool students Latin, literature and composition.
 In 2009 Hendrick-Long published a study guide authored by Jodi entitled “A Gentle Tour of Texas History,” which is available on Amazon.
 She most recently taught with an online academy where she served as the founding English Department Chair for several years and taught various literature, composition, and Latin courses.
 Currently she is launching Excelsior Classes, a consortium of outstanding teachers dedicated to excellence in the classroom.
-She will teach various courses for them.

 Jodi, her husband, and four children live in Houston, Texas.
 While two children are still homeschooled, two have graduated and have left the nest.
 Besides teaching and reading, Jodi enjoys cooking and needlework.
 She continues to be amazed at how God uses all of her experiences to refine her as a wife, mother and teacher.

 Chris Johnson has a passion for both design and education.
 He hails from the great state of Michigan.
 GO BLUE!!
 He was raised in Detroit (yes, inner city Detroit) but currently live in Adrian, MI.
 He has a son, Samuel (6), and daughter, Sepporah (14).
 They are his life.